Namesonic/cache/cache/README.md

 ```
 data () {
   return {
+    // Define sepearate lists referencing overlapping items
     myList: [ 1, 5, 7, 12, 18 ],
+    yourList: [ 5, 6, 7, 10, 12, 13 ],

+    // Create the primary cache
     people: new Cache( (id) => {
        return axios.get('people/' + id)
       }),

+    // In this example, the primary cache contains an array of IDs to a secondary cache
     cars: new Cache( id => {
        return axios.get('cars/' + id)
       })